Canada Field Epidemiology Program

-CFEP field epidemiologists have demonstrated over the years that they are resilient and empowered individuals capable of producing results in rapidly changing and stressful environments.
-They develop and polish their technical skills and field-readiness competencies to be well informed and as prepared as possible for facing current and future public health challenges that result from our complex and evolving world.
-In addition, they are supported by a seamless, supportive and responsive infrastructure.
+CFEP field epidemiologists have demonstrated that they are resilient and empowered individuals capable of producing results in rapidly changing and stressful environments.
+The CFEP infrastructure allows field epidemiologists to develop and refine their technical skills and field readiness competencies to be ready to face current and future public health challenges that result from our complex and evolving world.